c0ded00d1e12/ecen224/_labs/client.md

 - Copy your code from the previous lab into the cloned repository for this lab on your Pi Z2W.

-- Implement the `send_all` function.
-This function's job is to make sure all of the data is successfully sent to the server.
-The function should take three parameters, a socket, a buffer, and the size of the buffer.
-The function does not need to return anything.

 - Same as last lab, when you press the center button, you should take a picture and show the picture, allowing the user to apply different filters.
 When you press the center button again, instead of exiting the picture and going to the menu right away, first connect to the server and send the picture.
 Once you have sent the picture, show the menu.
 Specifically, when the center button gets pressed while showing the picture you should do the following:
-    - Load the `Config struct` with the appropriate address data
+    - Load the `Config struct` with the appropriate address data.

     - Load the appropriate image data into the `Config struct`.
-Use the buffer used in `` function to as the payload.
+Use the buffer filled by the `camera_capture_data` function (the data with the BMP header and BMP data) as the payload.

-    - Start the client connection using `client_connect()`
+    - Start the client connection using `client_connect()`.

-    - Call the `send_all` function
+    - Call the `client_send_image` function to send the data.

-    - Close the connection using `close()`
+    - Close the connection using `client_close()`.

-    - Show the menu
+    - Show the menu.

+- Implement `client_close()` function in `client.c`.

+- Implement the `client_send_image()` function in `client.c`.
+This function's job is to make sure all of the data is successfully sent to the server.

 ## Submission

 - Answer the questions in the `README.md`.

 - To pass off to a TA, demonstrate your doorbell running your program that fulfills all of the requirements outlined above.
-You must also show the TAs your implementation of the `send_all` function and where you close the socket.
+You must also show the TAs your implementation of the `client_send_image` function and where you close the socket.

 - To successfully submit your lab, you will need to follow the instructions in the [Lab Setup]({{ site.baseurl }}/lab-setup) page, especially the **Committing and Pushing Files** section.